 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

-Students must have a baccalaureate degree or equivalent from an accredited institution.
+Students must have a baccalaureate degree in Music or equivalent from an accredited institution.

 Credits from previous study may not be substituted or transferred into the Artist’s Diploma program.
 The one exception applies to students who have just competed Montclair State’s Performer’s Certificate program; they may roll over the twelve credits earned in that certificate towards this more intensive 24-credit program.